The Ruff and Reddy Show: Animation

 Ruff and Reddy, as one of the first original animated series produced for television, pioneered the technique of limited animation.
 Limited animation would require far fewer drawings, and, by extension, less inking and painting.
 This method was employed by necessity, as higher budgets had been the cause for the collapse of the theatrical cartoon business.
 Hanna, in a six-page memo, had attempted to convince his superiors at MGM to employ economized techniques in order to reduce the cost of their short films, but received no response.
 At that time, he had estimated a six-minute cartoon to cost $17,500 if it employed the limited animation technique (down from the $35,000 budget the duo received at MGM).
 When pitching to Screen Gems, Hanna had worked down the numbers to a much smaller $3,000, and the duo were very confident the company would respond with great excitement.
 Screen Gems appreciated the show concept, but explained to the duo that the budget for television, still an experimental medium, would be very stringent.
 Eventually, the company gave the partnership an option to produce five five-minute segments, with an escalating budget starting from $2,700.

 Hanna described the process in his 1996 memoir, A Cast of Friends: "It was essential that we select only the key poses necessary to convincingly impart the illusion of movement in our cartoons."
 This method often emphasizes close-ups, rather than full or medium shots.
 All in all, the production process for Ruff and Reddy was not dissimilar from the process used to create theatrical cartoons: a script was written, followed by a storyboard illustrating key poses.
 Afterwards, a recorded soundtrack with dialogue was used to create a "pose reel," which would give the filmmakers a sense of timing.
 Watching pose reels during their MGM years had emphasized that simple key poses would be enough to demonstrate humor.
-Hanna believed the process in line with the nature of television during the period, stressing "intimacy rather than spectacle," represented an entirely different viewing experience (a large movie screen versus a small, standard-dimension television screen).
+Hanna believed the process to be in line with the nature of television during the period, stressing "intimacy rather than spectacle,".
+It thus represented an entirely different viewing experience, a large movie screen versus a small, standard-dimension television screen.